flujoo/flujoo.github.io/content/en/generate-accompaniment-progression/index.md

 ![](pics/motif.png)

-and a harmonic progression such as B♭m, F7, B♭m and B♭m or other ones, how to generate the whole accompaniment progression such as
+and a harmonic progression such as B♭m, F7, B♭m and B♭m or other ones, how to generate an entire accompaniment progression such as

 ![](pics/accompaniment.png)